 Neighbor built an oversized wooden shed, where one side of the shed sits directly on our mutual property line.
 And the shed's canted/sloped roof drains rain water onto my property causing erosion.
-Shed size does not conform to muni code (too large 16' x 16' vs 10' x 10') and shed should have at...
+Shed size does not conform to muni code (too large 16' x 16' vs 10' x 10')...
 Read more »

 You can report such violations to the city, and you might be able to sue as well for trespass and related wrongs.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney such as myself.
 You can read more about me,...Read more »

 We just bought a home that is fenced on two sides.
 We want to add about 5 ft on one side to fence in the whole front yard.
 The neighbor on that side is saying the 4'x 20' strip of grass on OUR SIDE of the fence (that is old and already there) is part of her yard and she will not approve...
 Read more »